 The subwoofer is made from black MDF.
 It sits on four plastic pegs as the driver is located on its bottom side.

 The subwoofer is about the size of a medium-sized desktop PC.
-It's a little wide but you should be able to place it anywhere without a problem.
+It's a little wide, but you should be able to place it anywhere without a problem.

 The TCL Alto 6+ has an okay stereo soundstage.
-The width of the soundstage is about the size of the bar, and the bar doesn't do any tricks to help widen it.
+The width of the soundstage is perceived to be about the size of the bar, and the bar doesn't do any tricks to help widen it.
 On the upside, the soundstage's focus is good, so objects feel like they're coming from accurate, pinpoint locations rather than a general area.

 The TCL Alto 6+ has great stereo dynamics.
 It can get pretty loud, which is well-suited for a large or crowded room.
 While there are some thumping and compression artifacts present when you push the bar to max volume, it may not be noticeable to most users.